NateKonigkramer214/FirstClass_Interior_Agile/README.md

 ### Client Requirments:
 1: Update Logo and headings

-2:Contact us page update font size
+2: Contact us page update font size

 3: Add new shop items

-4: only show senior staff on about us page
+4: Only show senior staff on about us page

 ### Purpose

-In this project we have to learn how to work with clients and work as a team to complete a given task in this case my task was developer/designer.
+In this project we have to learn how to work with clients and work as a team to complete a given task.

 ### By the end of this project:

--Have an understanding of the Waterfall Methodology
+-Have an understanding of the Agile Methodology

 -Use different tools such as Trello and GitHub, Understand their functionality

 -Apply previous knowledge of Wireframes and Design to your Planning

-We must use the Waterfall Methodology to show how you planned each step of your project.
-You must research the Waterfall Methodology, gather the requirements from the client and implement the project using Waterfall Methodology.
+We must use the Agile Methodology to show how you planned each step of your project.
+You must research the Agile Methodology, gather the requirements from the client and implement the project using Agile Methodology.

 For this project, we will be working in teams using Role-Play to create a professional work environment for project completion.

 We Understand the different phases of the Software Development Life Cycle( SDLC) including different requirement gathering techniques, designing, coding, and quality assurance/testing.

+#### Company Credits:

+-Scrum Master: Melvin Viloria

+-Software Development Team: Nathan Konigkramer, Ahmed Shahid Akhundzada

+-Product Owner: Blake Willis

 `Code languages used: HTML/Bootstrap, CSS, Javascript/React`